Drafty kitchen? Miserably cold bedroom? In most homes, the central heating system fails to keep all rooms at a comfortable temperature.

 The Com-Pak Plus fan-style heater is no exception.

 Like the Register Series, this unit is made to be installed between the studs of an interior wall and covered with a discrete register-style vent.
 This unit is slimmer than the other option we’ve featured here which makes it easier to place in crowded rooms.

 This model line comes with five different BTU ratings from a low 3,400 for small offices and bathrooms to a high 6,800 for larger living rooms and master bedrooms.

-One of things we like most about this unit is its simplicity.
+One of the things we like most about this unit is its simplicity.